nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * `SelectRecipeCommand` extends `Command`
 * `SelectRecipeCommandParser` implements `Parser<SelectRecipeCommand>` <br><br>

+The following two diagrams shows how select recipe works when `execute("selectR 1")` is called.

-The following acitivity diagram shows how select recipe works with `selectR 1`
+The following acitivity diagram shows how select recipe works.
 ![SelectRecipeActivity](images/SelectRecipeActivityDiagram.png)

-The following sequence diagram shows how select recipe operation works when `execute("selectR 1")` is called:
+The following sequence diagram shows how select recipe works.
 ![SelectRecipeSequence](images/implementation/sequenceDiagrams/SelectRecipeSequence.png)

 Given below is an example usage scenario and how the mechanism behaves: